FFTYYY/mouseless/README.md

         }
         const [component, idx] = node.split(",")
         if(components != "1"){
-            // when switching in this spaces but the other component, this component would also not rerender. return undefined
+            // when switching in this space but the other component, this component would also not rerender. return undefined
         }
         return idx